fastlane/docs/docs/index.md

 ## System requirements

-Currently, _fastlane_ is officially supported to run on macOS.
-Support for other operating systems is limited and untested at this point in time. _fastlane_ uses system APIs that may not be implemented on other platforms, for example, we use the Ruby `fork` method for sub-process management, which isn't available on Windows.
+Currently, _fastlane_ is officially supported to run on 🍎 macOS.

+But we are actively working on 🐧 Linux and 🖥️ Windows support for parts of fastlane.
+Some underlying software like Xcode or iTunes Transporter is only available for macOS, but many other tools and actions can theoretically also work on other platforms.
+Please see [this Github issue for further information](https://github.com/fastlane/fastlane/issues/11687).

 ## _fastlane_ team